 Generally, peaceful protests should not be interrupted.
 Protestors should not be obstructed or provoked and efforts should be made to conduct College business as normally as possible.

-However, if protestors are asked, at the President’s or designee’s request, to leave based on safety concerns/ considerations but refuse:
+However, if demonstrators are asked, at the President’s or designee’s request, to leave based on safety concerns/ considerations and existing policies but refuse:

-Arrangements will beade by the Vice President of Student Affairs and CMC Public Safety to monitor the situation, and/or
+- Arrangements will be made by the Vice President of Student Affairs and CMC Public Safety to monitor the situation, and/or

-The determination will be made to treat the situation as a disruptive protest.
+- The determination will be made to treat the situation as a disruptive demonstration.

 Non-Violent, Disruptive Protest

-In the event that a protest blocks access to College facilities or interferes with the operation of the College:
+In the event that a demonstration blocks access to College facilities or interferes with the operation of the College:

 The Vice President for Student Affairs or the CMC Pubic Safety Officer or his/her designee will go to the area and ask the protestors to leave or to discontinue the disruptive activities.